-- T. Goudon and P. Lafitte are members of the jury of the national hiring committee of the "Agrégation de mathématiques". - S. De Bièvre is a member of the jury of the national hirring committee of the "CAPES de mathématiques". - T. Goudon is in charge of the Doctoral formation in Applied Mathematics at the University of Lille. - C. Besse and E. Creusé are involved in the project of a new International Master degree at the University of Lille devoted to Scientific Computing. - Members of the team are involved in MSc degrees at USTL: J.-F. Coulombel, P. Lafitte give a course on the theory and the numerical treatment of conservation laws, S. De Bièvre offers a course on Hamiltonian mechanics, C. Calgaro and T. Goudon give a course on numerical methods for PDEs and E. Creusé makes a lecture on finite elements methods.
+- T. Goudon and P. Lafitte are members of the jury of the national hiring committee of the "Agrégation de mathématiques". - S. De Bièvre is a member of the jury of the national hirring committee of the "CAPES de mathématiques". - T. Goudon is in charge of the Doctoral formation in Applied Mathematics at the University of Lille.

+- C. Besse and E. Creusé are involved in the project of a new International Master degree at the University of Lille devoted to Scientific Computing. - Members of the team are involved in MSc degrees at USTL (C. Calgaro, S. De Biévre, G. Dujardin, P. Lafitte, M. Rousset, J.F.
+Coulombel).